sophiacho/Broadcom-Value-Pack-by-Korea-CXS/README.md

-The Broadcom Value Pack (BVP) Installation Guide describes how to install the Broadcom Value Pack (BVP).
+The Broadcom Value Pack (BVP) Installation Guide describes how to install the Broadcom Value Pack (BVP) for VMware Cloud Foundation Automation.
 The information includes step-by-step configuration instructions and suggested best practices.